Juutar/COMP20050SEP2-1/Submission 2/Building & Launching.md

 JDK used: openjdk-21
-Lauching: run the jar file
+Launching: run the jar file
 Playing:
 - click on the hexagons to place atoms (max 6)
 - click on the "show true atoms" to show/hide the randomly placed true atoms